 \subsection{Impact on the Network Flow}

-As introduced in the experiment setup above, we explored the impact of the added path to the overall output flow of the network.
-Specifically, we compared how the output flow rate (measured in veh/hr) of networks, given various levels of inflow demand, differs between the baseline scenario without any additional path and the scenario with an added path.
+We compare how the output flow rate of networks, given various inflow demand, differs between the baseline scenario and the scenario with an added path.

 Fig. \ref{fig:outflow_demand} shows a comparison of the flow rates of vehicles leaving the network at different demand levels.
-First, we could see that when the edge length is 50 meters with speed limit variations at 35 m/s, 15 m/s, and 10 m/s (Fig. \ref{fig:outflow_demand_50m}), the output flow rate of the baseline scenario and the added-path scenarios are almost equal at most demand levels except for the highest one.
-This is because when the edge lengths are 50 meters, even though the speed limit of edges vary at different levels, the maximum achievable speed on each edge is roughly the same due to the limited distance for acceleration and deceleration.
-Therefore, the three plots shown in Fig. \ref{fig:outflow_demand_50m} are very similar.
-In particular, vehicle throughput is not increased despite the addition of a new road and route option.
+When the edge length is 50 meters with 35 m/s, 15 m/s, and 10 m/s speed limits (Fig. \ref{fig:outflow_demand_50m}), the output flow rate of the baseline scenario and the added-path scenarios are almost equal at most demand levels.
+This is because with 50m edges, the maximum achievable speed remains the same due to the limited distance for acceleration and deceleration.
+Therefore, vehicle throughput is not increased despite the addition of a new route option.

-Moreover, when the edge length is increased from 50 meters to 400 meters (Fig. \ref{fig:outflow_demand_400m}), the output flow of the added-path network becomes even lower than that of the baseline network as the speed limit on edges other than the added path varies from 35 m/s to 10 m/s.
+Moreover, when the edge length is increased to 400 meters (Fig. \ref{fig:outflow_demand_400m}), the output flow of the added-path network becomes even lower as the speed limit on edges other than the added path varies from 35 m/s to 10 m/s.

+The average reduction in output flow rate varied from 2.5\% to 5.7\% as edge length increases from 50m to 400, and from 3.7\% to 5.3\% as the speed limit decreases from 35 m/s to 10 m/s.
+The scenario with the most attractive added path (400m, 10m/s) shows a 7.4\% reduction in output flow, while with the least attractive added path (50m, 35m/s) a 3\% reduction.

-Overall, the analysis of output flow rate at various demand levels in different networks shows that adding a path to the network reduces the ability of the system to process vehicles.
-This reduction in output flow is more significant when the added path is more preferable and the demand level is high.
+Overall, the analysis shows that adding a path reduces network output flow.
+This reduction is more significant when the added path is more preferable and demand level is high.

-A more detailed breakdown of vehicle flow on each route in the added-path network is presented in Figure \ref{fig:flow_demand_by_speed}.
-When the speed limit on edges other than the added path varies from 35m/s to 10m/s while the speed limit on the added path is fixed at 35m/s, the added path becomes increasingly attractive.
-As shown in the stacked plot, although flow on each one of the original routes ($A-C-M-B$ and $A-N-D-B$) increases and converges to a constant as demand level increases, the flow on the shortcut route ($A-C-D-B$) increases and then decreases at an inflection point.
+Figure \ref{fig:flow_demand_by_speed} presents the vehicle flow on each route in the added-path network.
+When the speed limit varies from 35m/s to 10m/s, the added path becomes more attractive.
+Although flow on each original route increases and converges to a constant as demand level increases, the flow on the shortcut route increases and then decreases at an inflection point.
 The inflection point occurs at lower demand level as the added path becomes more attractive.